vita-rust/vitasdk-sys/examples/std-hello-world/README.md

 available and the environment variable `VITASDK` set up in order to use this library.
 You can follow the instructions at https://vitasdk.org/.

-## Clang (for bindgen)

-Also state on the readme, clang is required to generate the bindings at build-time.
-See https://rust-lang.github.io/rust-bindgen/requirements.html.

 ## Nightly compiler and rust-src component

 As the vita is a tier 3 target, we have to use cargo's build-std feature, which